frothkoetter/cdw/README.md

 insert into emp values (7902,'FORD','ANALYST',7566,'1997-12-5',3000,null,20);
 insert into emp values (7654,'MARTIN','SALESMAN',7698,'1998-12-5',1250,1400,30);
 ```
-Switch to HUE or DAS and query the data.
+Switch to HUE and query the data.
 ```sql
 use hplsql;
 select ename, dname, job, empno, hiredate, loc